kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Function Declaration

-Function declaration MUST be documented via [phpDOC](http://phpdoc.org/docs/latest/index.html) and SHOULD include but not be limited by:
+* MUST be documented via [phpDOC](http://phpdoc.org/docs/latest/index.html) and SHOULD include but not be limited by:
 	* short description if needed
-* `@param` - argument data type and name
+	* argument data type and name
-* `@return` - return data type, if applicable
+	* return data type, if applicable
-* `@throws` - throwable exceptions if any
+	* throwable exceptions if any

 #### &#10006; Incorrect